shilohc/rss2018-team4/assets/posts/lab4.md

 For this lab, we were not provided with a ROS framework, so our team had to create our own.
 One team member worked on creating the ROS framework.
 The other team members split up to work on each of the other components of the lab: cone detection, locating and visualizing the cone, parking the robot and following the line.

-### Technical Approach - Akhilan Boopathy, Shannon Hwang
+### Technical Approach - Akhilan Boopathy, Shannon Hwang, Eleanor Pence
 We attempted to pipeline as much of the lab as possible.
 Team members were intially assigned independent nodes such as creating the lab's ROS framework, completing and testing various computer vision algorithms, writing nodes for image and coordinate transformations, and writing nodes for parking and line-following, with the understanding that some tasks would take longer than others and that teammates could be reassigned.

 Parking and line-following controllers were written under the assumption that they would receive accurate coordinates for what to follow.
 Once the image transformations worked and computer vision algorithms worked passably, they were combined to create a cone detection and localization ndoe.
 That node was then used to implement the parking and line-following nodes on the real robot.